wtyEric/Weekly-Stock-Email-Recommendation-Pipeline/README.md

 # Weekly Stock Recommend Pipeline

 A data-driven pipeline that generates weekly stock recommendations and sends them via email.
-This project uses a **CNN + BiLSTM model** to analyze 20-day historical data and predict 5-day stock trends, recommending the top 5 stocks with the highest percentage gain from the **Hang Seng Index**.
+This project uses a **CNN + BiLSTM + Self-Attention model** to analyze 20-day historical data and predict 5-day stock trends, recommending the top 5 stocks with the highest percentage gain from the **Hang Seng Index**.
 The project demonstrates advanced skills in **data engineering**, **machine learning**, and **backend development**.

 ---